ShadowNoire/Discord-Self-Bot/README.md

 The bot was a work in progress and uses the Discord.Net library see https://discord.foxbot.me/docs/ for more information.

 ## NOT RECOMMENDED
 This project is not recommended for use because self bots are no longer tolerated by the Discord staff.
-Because of this reason, this project was archived, **using any code of this project is by your own risk**, you can get banned for using a self bot.
+Because of this reason, this project was archived by the original dev.
+I updated it for educational purposes. **using any code of this project is by your own risk**, you can get banned for using a self bot.

 ## License